 What to expect from a spinal bone spur

 A bone spur, also called an osteophyte, can occur in many areas of the body, but most spurs are seen in joints that constantly bear weight, such as those in the spine.
-Spurs are rounded growths that can arise out of bone-on-bone contact, and aren’t typically symptomatic.
+Bone spurs are rounded growths that can arise out of bone-on-bone contact and aren’t typically symptomatic.
 In fact, many people have no idea that they have bone spurs.
-However, a bone spur can cause trouble when it comes into contact with other elements of the body — in the spine, those elements may include the spinal cord and the nerve roots that branch from it.
-Pinching these bundles of nerves can cause localized pain and discomfort near the bone spur itself, but it can also contribute to a condition known as radiculopathy, which can produce symptoms anywhere along the affected nerve.
+However, a bone spur can cause trouble when it comes into contact with other parts of the body.
+In the spine, those elements may include the spinal cord and the nerve roots that branch from it.
+Pressing on these nerves can cause localized pain and discomfort near the bone spur itself but it can also contribute to symptoms that radiate along the length of the nerve.

 Cervical spine bone spurs

 The cervical portion of the spine extends from the base of the skull down the neck.
 When a bone spur affects a vertebra in this area, it can pinch neighboring nerves and cause problems like pain and stiffness of the neck, as well as headaches.
 Depending on the specific spine level where the nerve compression occurs, it may also lead to pain and discomfort in other areas of the body, such as the shoulders, arms and hands.

 In rarer cases, the bone spur places pressure directly upon the spinal cord, causing cervical myelopathy.
 This condition can cause nerve problems and muscle weakness in any area of the body below the level of nerve compression.
 That means that although a spur may be located in the neck, it may cause symptoms like weakness of the legs and difficulty walking.